CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-wizards-companion.md

 #### Annotation 27

 _If a card has optional effects, the player playing the card must choose which will take place.
 He must do this at the time the card is played, not when it is resolved in its chain of effects.
-When such a card is resolved, if any active conditions for his choice of effects do not exist, the card no effect and is discarded&mdash;he may not at this point choose to implement an alternative effect of the card._
+When such a card is resolved, if any active conditions for his choice of effects do not exist, the card has no effect and is discarded—he may not at this point choose to implement an alternative effect of the card._

 {: .note }
 > **Example:** Meredith plays a two-strike Troll-attack against one of Quinton's companies.
 Before declaring which untapped characters will receive the strikes, Quinton plays _Gates of Morning_.
 Then, Quinton plays _Dark Quarrels_ and chooses its second alternative effect, i.e., he would like to reduce the number of strikes of the Troll-attack by half to one.
 This alternative effect requires _Gates of Morning_ to be in play.
 Quinton believes his character _Boromir II_ can easily defeat one Troll-strike, but no other character would have good odds against the second strike.
 Naturally, Quinton is thinking about the marshalling points for defeating all strikes of this attack, so he does not want to cancel the attack.
 In response to _Dark Quarrels_, Meredith plays _Doors of Night_ which discards _Gates of Morning_.
 Quinton does not respond, and the two cards are resolved.
 First, _Doors of Night_ takes effect and _Gates of Morning_ is discarded.
 Then, _Dark Quarrels_ is resolved, but the active condition for Quinton's choice of effects no longer exists, so his card has no effect and he must choose to assign both strikes of the Troll-attack.
 Quinton does not have the option of now choosing the other alternative effect of _Dark Quarrels_, i.e., cancelling a Troll-attack.